 One point is scored for each built card within Columns starting with a King.
 For example, if a Column has a King, Queen, and Jack of the same suit in sequence then that will score three points.
 Hence, a fully packed set of King through Ace in the same suit scores 13 points.

-2-Suit Spider Solitaire plays identically to standard Spider Solitaire except that only two suits: Hearts and Spades, are used.
-Spider Solitaire 2-Suits is SoliTaire!
-Network's most popular variant of Spider by a significant margin.
+2-Suit Spider Solitaire plays identically to standard Spider Solitaire except that only two suits are used: Hearts and Spades.
+Spider Solitaire 2-Suits is Solitaire Network's most popular variant of Spider by a significant margin.